BootyPlatooners/CollegeMoodMeter/README.md

 College Mood Meter
 ===============

-Welcome to College Mood Meeter: a Twitter analysis program that identifies students from particular colleges and determines the schools' overall mood levels in the following categories:
+Welcome to College Mood Meter: a Twitter analysis program that identifies students from particular colleges and determines the schools' overall mood levels in the following categories:

 - Happiness
 - Sadness